The big CGM review 2026

 Abbott FreeStyle Libre 3

 This is pretty much the same as the Libre 2 but is much smaller and slightly more accurate with a MARD of 8.2%.
-It's also more expensive so it's worth considering if you have any anxiety about the visibility of your sensor as you will be able to place it in more discrete areas.
+It's also more expensive so it's worth considering if you have any anxiety about the visibility of your sensor as you will be able to place it in more discreet areas.
 It could also be helpful if you have any minor skin reactions to the CGM adhesive as it will affect a smaller area.
 I can't figure out how to buy them directly from Abbott's website (they do like to make it difficult to give them money) but you can buy them on Amazon for around £80.

 Abbott Lingo